zacharydonsky/gatsby-starter-netlify-cms/src/pages/donate/index.md

 ---
-templateKey: 'product-page'
+templateKey: 'donate-page'
-path: /products
+path: /donate
-title: Our Coffee
+title: Donate
-image: /img/jumbotron.jpg
+image: /img/row-of-tiny-houses.jpeg
 heading: Great coffee with a conscience
 description: >-
-  Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
-We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
+  Giving a donation is great way to support this initiative, and to make a big difference.
 intro:
   blurbs:
     - image: /img/coffee.png